Russian interference in the 2016 United States elections: Intrusions into state voter-registration systems

 A June 5, 2017, article in The Intercept described how "a top-secret National Security Agency report" (dated May 5, 2017) "details a months-long Russian hacking effort against the U.S. election infrastructure".
 The NSA did not draw conclusions but reported "the possibility that Russian hacking may have breached at least some elements of the voting system, with disconcertingly uncertain results".
 The NSA report revealed that the Russian military's GRU hackers used spearfishing attacks to successfully get employee login credentials and login information at VR Systems, an election software vendor.
 That information "can be used to penetrate 'corporate VPNs, email, or cloud services,' allowing access to internal corporate data".
 Two months later, a second attack used "trojanized" Microsoft Word documents that were supposedly from a VR systems employee.
 They targeted officials at local government organizations who were "involved in the management of voter registration systems".
 This type of attack gave the hackers the same unlimited access and capabilities as trusted users.
 The NSA was uncertain about the results of this attack.
 The report detailed other Russian attacks.

 On September 22, 2017, federal authorities notified the election officials of 21 states that their election systems had been targeted.
 "In most cases, states said they were told the systems were not breached."
 Over a year after the initial warnings, this was the first official confirmation many state governments received that their states specifically had been targeted.
 Moreover, top elections officials of the states of Wisconsin and California have denied the federal claim.
 California secretary of state Alex Padilla said, "California voters can further rest assured that the California secretary of state elections infrastructure and websites were not hacked or breached by Russian cyber actors ...
 Our notification from DHS last Friday was not only a year late, it also turned out to be bad information."

 In May 2018, the Senate Intelligence Committee released its interim report on election security.
 The committee concluded, on a bipartisan basis, that the response of the U.S. Department of Homeland Security to Russian government-sponsored efforts to undermine confidence in the U.S. voting process was "inadequate".
-The committee reported that the Russian government was able to penetrate election systems in at least 18, and possibly up to 21, states, and that in a smaller subset of states, infiltrators "could have altered or deleted voter registration data", although they lacked the ability to manipulate individual votes or vote tallies.
+The committee reported that the Russian government penetrated election systems in at least 18, and possibly up to 21, states, and that in a smaller subset of states, infiltrators "could have altered or deleted voter registration data", although they lacked the ability to manipulate individual votes or vote tallies.
 The committee wrote that the infiltrators' failure to exploit vulnerabilities in election systems could have been because they "decided against taking action" or because "they were merely gathering information and testing capabilities for a future attack".
 To prevent future infiltrations, the committee made a number of recommendations, including that "at a minimum, any machine purchased going forward should have a voter-verified paper trail and no WiFi capability".